 What do you remember most about your time at Aber?

 The walk up Penglais - particularly painful for an early lecture after a late night in February; the people - friends and academics both; the feeling of coming out of the hills and down into the Ystwyth valley on the A44 after the never-ending drive - the sense of independence and isolation is unforgettable.

 What are you doing now career-wise and how has your Aberystwyth degree helped?

-I am working in marketing for a German-owned company in New York - the academic benefit of my degree in German and Business is obvious, not to mention the experience I gained working in Germany during my year abroad.
+I am working in the US marketing division of a global manufacturer of healthcare products in Charlotte, North Carolina.
+I joined the company in New York in 2006 and spent 2013 to 2017 at its manufacturing headquarters in Germany.
+The academic benefit of my degree in German and Business is obvious, not to mention the experience I gained working in Germany during my year abroad.
 But the real difference maker is the human side of my degree - the knowledge that something can be learned from every person in a lecture hall or classroom, not just the lecturer/tutor, but fellow students with differing opinions and backgrounds - has been a huge benefit within my career.
 Dr Wini Davies deserves particular recognition for that.

 What advice would you have for a student doing your course now?